-The basics of ME&IE system for WCBA KP Project, being developed by consultants is explained below in detail.
+The chapter briefly discusses the basics of ME&IE system being developed by consultants for WCBA KP Project.

-2.4.1 Basics of ME&IE System
+2.1 BASICS OF ME&IE SYSTEM

-The ME&IE of WCBAKP Project is grounded in Results-Based Management (RBM), which is a management strategy focusing on the performance and achievement of results in terms of outputs, outcomes and impacts.
+The ME&IE at WCBAKP Project is grounded in Results-Based Management (RBM), which is a management strategy focusing on the performance and achievement of results in terms of outputs, outcomes and impacts.
 It is a tool used for strategic control.
 It uses feedback loops to help managers monitor and then (hopefully) achieve strategic goals.
 These goals may take the form of physical outputs, organizational or behavioral changes, workflow changes, or form contribution to some other higher-level goal.
 A key function of ME&IE is therefore, to test and determine whether or not the project's objectives and causal analysis (i.e., the sequence of expected results based on certain inputs and activities) articulated in the project design holds true; and if not, why not, and what should be done to address this and learn lessons.

-The ME&IE systems for WCBA KP are formulated based upon the project's logical framework (log-frame), which is one type of program logic model.
+The ME&IE systems at WCBAKP are formulated based upon the project's logical framework (log-frame), which is one type of program logic model.
 A log-frame is an important tool in project design and management, mapping the multiple levels of objectives and associated results (measured through indicators) in the short, medium, and long term.
 Indicators are units of measurement in the form of qualitative and quantitative that determines whether the objectives formulated in the log-frame have been achieved or not.
-The Monitoring Log-frame developed for WCBAKP is placed at Annex-A.
+Log-frame developed for WCBAKP is placed at [Annex-A](#).

-The matrix in Table 2.1 summarizes standard log-frame objectives and results, and the types of indicators used to measure them, which form the basis of a project ME&IE system and plan.
+The matrix in Table 3.1 summarizes standard log-frame objectives and results, and the types of indicators used to measure them, which form the basis of a project ME&IE system and plan.

-Table 2.1: Matrix for Levels of Log-Frame Objectives and Indicators
+Table 3.1: Matrix for Levels of Log-frame Objectives and Indicators